 $2.5 million (total credits allowed during five-year period)

-Maryland offers a production tax credit for electricity generated by wind, geothermal energy, solar energy, hydropower, hydrokinetic, municipal solid waste and biomass resources.
+Maryland offers a production tax credit for electricity generated by wind, solar energy, hydropower, hydrokinetic, municipal solid waste and biomass resources.
 Eligible biomass resources include anaerobic digestion, landfill gas, wastewater-treatment gas, and non-hazardous segregated waste material derived from forest-related resources (excluding old-growth timber and mill residues consisting of sawdust or wood shavings)*, from waste pallets and crates, or from agricultural sources.
-The list of eligible resources is generally the same as those eligible for the federal [http://www.dsireusa.org/incentives/incentive.cfm?Incentive_Code=US13F&re... renewable electricity production tax credit (PTC)], except the Maryland law contains added provisions related to biomass and biogas technologies.
+The list of eligible resources is generally the same as those eligible for the federal renewable electricity production tax credit (PTC), except the Maryland law contains added provisions related to biomass and biogas technologies.
 To qualify for the tax credit, the facility that uses qualified energy resources to generate electricity must be placed in service on or after January 1, 2006, but before January 1, 2019.

 An individual or corporation that applies for and receives certification from the Maryland Energy Administration (MEA) may claim a credit equal to 0.85 cents per kilowatt-hour ($0.0085/kWh) against the state income tax, for a five-year period, for electricity generated by eligible resources.
-The credit for electricity generated by co-firing is 0.5 cents per kilowatt-hour ($0.005/kWh).
 As a result of H.B.
 494, effective July 1, 2010 the MEA is no longer permitted to issue initial credit certificates for amounts of less than $1,000.
 At the general renewable energy credit rate of $0.0085/kWh, a facility would need to produce 23,530 kWh annually to meet this minimum.
 The electricity generated must be sold to an unrelated person during the taxable year.
 The MEA indicates that a net metering or interconnection agreement is sufficient documentation for this requirement.

 Certificates issued by the Maryland Energy Administration will state the maximum amount of credit over a five-year period; the earliest tax year for which the credit may be claimed; and the five-year period during which qualifying electricity generation qualifies for the tax credit.
 The maximum amount of credit is based on estimated annual energy production during a five-year period, or $2.5 million.
-The sum of all credits statewide may not exceed $25 million.
 Formerly, credits exceeding a taxpayer's state income tax for a taxable year could be carried forward to succeeding taxable years for up to 10 years.
 However, as a result of H.B.
-494 credits in excess of income tax for a taxable year are now refundable.
+494, credits in excess of income tax for a taxable year are now refundable.